 But the act of writing always brings us back from the edge of the abyss.

-Something that begins as a single thought eventually rises up to stare back at us fully formed — walking, talking, thinking, feeling — in a world created out of nothing.
+Something that began as a single thought has eventually risen up to stare back at us fully formed — walking, talking, thinking, feeling — in a world created out of nothing.

 When we write, we’re a perfectly balanced ball spinning on the tip of God’s finger.
 Perpetual Motion.
 Time machine.
 Pleasure beyond description.

-Will we start again writing despite it?
+Will we start again despite it all?
 Of course we will.
 We must.

-Theatre does that for you.
-Those that join me in theatre's organized chaos have the pleasure of inhabiting dozens of people and perspectives, new worlds and old, along with all sorts for magic and mayhem.
+Theatre will do that for you.
+Those who join me in theatre's organized chaos have the pleasure of inhabiting dozens of people and perspectives, new worlds and old, along with all sorts for magic and mayhem.

 Well put.
-For the pleasure of inhabiting a completely different perspective for a time, an actor will risk self-respect and criticism, face sleep deprivation and midnight terrors. and live through some terrible things.
+For the pleasure of inhabiting a completely different perspective for a time, an actor will risk their self-respect, deal with sleep deprivation and midnight terrors. and live through some terrible things.
 And the things that happen to them in real life?
-Those feed into the actor’s art and enhance the richness of every character portrayed.
+Those feed right into the actor’s art and enrich every character portrayed.

 Ah.
 The actor who walks into auditions wanting a particular role… then argues with the director about casting choices.
 Yes.
 That’s going to go over well; do that.
 And then try auditioning again… anywhere but here.
 Of course, Twain could also be describing life as a director.
 And, yes, I tell myself to get over myself... a lot, actually.
 And I better, because…

-And then there is Twain's great advice for getting organized:
+And then there's Twain's great advice for getting organized:

 Spot on.
 Spot on...